 Cub is back in the war he was plucked from in Bomber Blues which makes a surprise return as an ongoing story after last issue’s apparent one-off.
 Following what was now clearly a prelude, Skull Leader Hubbub‘s Rebel Wing return to take their revenge on the crew who rescued Hero Wing, unaware they were grounded after their fantastical tales to their superiors.
 Nor is he aware they’re also in possession of a signal ring to summon Cub and his team.

-The comic certainly wasn’t shy in destroying the planes we were playing with as kids either.
+The comic certainly wasn’t shy in destroying the planes we were playing with either.
 Throughout this issue about half a dozen altogether are outright destroyed, giving an air of jeopardy to the stories.
-Instead of vast battles where no one actually gets shot down or injured as we’d have seen in our cartoons, here anything seemed to go!
+Instead of vast battles where no one actually gets shot down or injured as we’d see in our cartoons, here anything seemed to go.

 Before the final strip we’ve an advert for the toys and a pin-up of Vector.
 The advert is very basic and appears to have been put together by the comic itself rather than Matchbox, but they’d get more creative in future issues, even incorporating new artwork by Sandy James.
 Speaking of Sandy that’s his work on the pin-up before the full-colour second chapter of his story, Freedom Fight.

-As part two commences the fort’s soldiers are frozen in fear at the futuristic aircraft but the rebels, though just as confused, see their chance and charge the fort.
-What’s compelling here is finding out another rule to the overall story, and that’s how the Ring Raiders must never fire upon or harm anyone caught up in Skull Squadron’s plots, even if those people are firing upon our heroes.
+As part two commences the fort’s soldiers are frozen in fear at the futuristic aircraft and the rebels, though just as confused, see their chance and charge the fort.
+What’s compelling here is finding out another rule to the overall story, and that’s how the Ring Raiders must never fire upon or harm anyone caught up in Skull Squadron’s plots, even if those people are firing upon them.

-Don’t be late for #3’s departure, right here on OiNK Blog on Thursday 14th October 2021.
+Don’t be late for #3’s departure, right here on the OiNK Blog on Thursday 14th October 2021.